Shop

 What we love so much about this double dry-hopped hazy IPA is that Marz has been unapologetically unafraid to embrace Queer culture and proudly and loudly represents what makes the Queer community so colorful and spirited.

-Find this Gay IPA and eleven more beers in our Queer Beer Box.
+We featured Gay IPA last year in our Queer Beer Box.

 Mountain Toad Brewing